 Many foreign influences have left some sort of mark on the country’s ancient culture.
 Megalithic temples, old baroque churches, high rising citadels make it unique.
 Narrow old town streets give Malta a unique old-world charm, even by European standards.

 Get lost in the sparkling coves around the island or the charming rural landscapes.

 Discover this crossroads of civilizations on a 5-day tour.
 A visit to one of the littlest capital cities of Europe Valletta, the Malta sister island, Gozo, and Comino included.
 Check the Availability of your travel dates here.

 8. Lopud, Croatia

-The tiny island of Lopud is a part of the Elafiti Islands in Croatia.
+The tiny island of Lopud is a part of the Elafiti Islands in Croatia, Eastern Europe.
 Sparsely populated, it is an absolute charmer to people who love the quiet and seclusion.
 The island has a handful of bars and zero cars.

 Unlike other Croatian islands, Lopud has sandy beaches.
 And the largest one – Sunj, is only reachable by boat.
 Lush hills and white sand beaches make Sunj beach the most unique in Croatia.

 For a nomadic experience, embark on this journey of 10 days that takes you through the Croatian Islands.
 Check availability for your travel dates here.

 9. Mykonos, Greece